JuliaMessaging/MQTTClient.jl/README.md

 ## Getting started
 To use this library you need to follow at least these steps:
-1. Define an `on_msg` callback function.
+1. Define an `on_msg` callback function for a given topic.
-2. Create an instance of the `Client` struct and pass it your `on_msg` function.
+2. Create an instance of the `Client` struct.
 3. Call the connect method with your `Client` instance.
 4. Exchange data with the broker through publish, subscribe and unsubscribe.
+When subscribing, pass your `on_msg` function for that topic.
 5. Disconnect from the broker.
 (Not strictly necessary, if you don't want to resume the session but considered good form and less likely to crash).

 #### Basic example